ReFormer: The Relational Transformer for Image Captioning: Experiments

 We evaluate \name on two large-scale publicly available datasets: MS COCO~\cite{Lin14} which is an image captioning dataset and Visual Genome~\cite{Krishna17} which is a scene graph generation dataset.

 \textbf{COCO.} The dataset is the most popular benchmark for image captioning, which contains $82,783$ training images and $40,504$ validation images.
 There are $5$ human annotated descriptions per image.
 As the annotations of the official test set are not publicly available, we follow the widely used splits provided by~\cite{Karpathy2017}, where $5,000$ images are used for validation, $5,000$ for testing and the rest for training.
 We convert all the descriptions in the training set to lower case and discard rare words which occur less than 5 times, resulting in the final vocabulary with $10,201$ unique words in the COCO dataset.
-We also evaluate our model on the COCO online test server.
-The results of the online evaluation are shown in the Supplementary.

 \textbf{Visual Genome.} The dataset is a large-scale image dataset for modeling the relationships between objects, which contains $108$K images with densely annotated objects, attributes, and relations.
 To pre-train the Faster R-CNN object detector, we take $98$K for training, $5$K for validation and $5$K for testing.
 As part of images (about $50$K) in the Visual Genome are also found in COCO, the split of the Visual Genome is carefully selected to avoid contamination of the COCO validation and test sets.
 We perform extensive cleaning and filtering of training data, and train Faster R-CNN over the selected $1,600$ object classes.
 To pre-train the encoder of \name on the scene graph generation task, we adopt the same data split for training the object detector.
 Moreover, we select the top-$50$ frequent predicates in training data.
 The semantic relation detection model is thus trained over the $50$ relation classes plus a non-relation class.